danvk/aoc2021/README.md

 My initial version took ~3 minutes to run.
 After some light optimizations, it's down to 8 seconds.

+Ryan said he just looked up the list of 24 rotation matrices.
+In retrospect I'm not sure why that felt like cheating to me, but guessing an answer didn't.

 [48]: https://www.reddit.com/r/adventofcode/comments/rjpf7f/2021_day_19_solutions/

 ### Day 18